yngvem/PDImaging/README.md

 4. Setuptools (I plan on making it possible to install with distutils in the future)

 ## About me
 I am a graduate student on my first year of a Masters degree in image processing and computational biology at the Norwegian University of Life Sciences.
 I have previously completed a Bachelor's degree within physics and applied mathematics at the same university, with one year spent at the University of Manchester, where I wrote my undergraduate project.
-My project is meant as an introduction to the mathematical background for CT reconstruction, as well as a comparison of different algorithms.
+My project is meant as an introduction to the mathematical background of tomographic reconstruction techniques, including numerics as well as a comparison of different algorithms.
 The MATLAB toolkit I made, as well as the thesis can be found at https://github.com/yngvem/CT_reconstruction

-I spent, after completing my undergraduate project, one summer as a research intern at the CT lab at the University of Manchester, implementing the Katsevich reconstruction algorithm for 3D-CT.
-The result of which was presented as a poster-paper at the ToScA conference in Bath the same year.
-The poster can be found here: https://doi.org/10.5281/zenodo.61409

 ## Contact:
 Feel free to contact me, either about this project, or for general questions about tomography at yngve.m.moe@gmail.com.